Canada West Foundation

-The Canada West Foundation is a non-partisan think tank based in Calgary, Alberta.
-It primarily conducts research on issues of concern in British Columbia, Alberta, Saskatchewan and Manitoba, but also on issues of national significance.
+The Canada West Foundation is a conservative non-partisan think tank based in Calgary, Alberta.
+It researches issues of concern in British Columbia, Alberta, Saskatchewan, and Manitoba and issues of national significance.

-The foundation emphasizes it has an evidence-based, non-partisan approach to research.

-The foundation focuses on research and convening stakeholders to improve the prosperity, sustainability and quality of life for the citizens of Canada's four western provinces, and to educate Canadians on western Canadian contributions and aspirations.
+The foundation focuses on research and convening stakeholders to improve the prosperity, sustainability, and quality of life for the citizens of Canada's four western provinces and educate Canadians on Western Canadian contributions and aspirations.

 Three Research Centres

 Natural Resources, Trade & Investment, Human Capital

-After a deep program review in 2012-13, the foundation decided to focus on three key areas of research: human capital, natural resources and trade and investment.
+After a deep program review in 2012-13, the foundation focused on three critical research areas: human capital, natural resources and trade and investment.
 In 2013, the Foundation established three new research centres: the Natural Resources Centre, the Trade & Investment Centre and the Human Capital Centre.

-Through its three centres, it looks for practical solutions to the challenges that face western Canada, including getting products to markets around the world; building a stronger, more versatile workforce; and finding ways to build public support for the region's key natural resource industries: forestry, agri-food, mining, and oil and natural gas.
+Through its three centres, it looks for practical solutions to the challenges facing western Canada, including getting products to markets around the world, building a stronger, more versatile workforce, and finding ways to build public support for the region's key natural resource industries: forestry, agri-food, mining, and oil and natural gas.

 History

 The Canada West Foundation was founded Dec.
 31, 1970.
 Founding members include George Maxwell Bell (1912-1972), Arthur Child (1910-1996), Frederick C. Mannix (1913-) and Honourable James A. Richardson.

-The idea of a western-focused thinking tank emerged during the One Prairie Province?
+The idea of a Western-focused thinking tank emerged during the One Prairie Province?
 A Question for Canada Conference, co-sponsored by the University of Lethbridge and the Lethbridge Herald in Lethbridge, Alberta, on May 10–13, 1970.
 Three papers were presented, including Strayer's paper on the Constitutional processes for a Prairie union.
 David Elton political science at the University of Lethbridge. published the conference proceedings in 1970 in the Lethbridge Herald..
 Elton replaced Stan Roberts as president in 1980.
-He remained in that position until 1997 where he researched such topics as institutional reform and citizens' engagement.
-In this capacity he acted as witness in federal parliamentary committees on Finance advocating for zero deficit and cut-off income limits for social welfare funding.
+He remained in that position until 1997 when he researched institutional reform and citizens' engagement.
+In this capacity, he acted as a witness in federal parliamentary committees on Finance, advocating for zero deficit and cut-off income limits for social welfare funding.

 Stan Roberts was president of the Canada West Foundation from 1976 to 1980.
-In this capacity, he took a leading role in arguing for the position of the west in Canada's constitutional debates.
+In this capacity, he took a leading role in arguing for the West's position in Canada's constitutional debates.